 - The most frequently we can run the auto-refresh function for you is once an hour.
 This should be enough resolution for most of the use cases.

-- For free GMail users, the total run time of any script is 90 minutes/day.
+- For free GMail users, the total run time of all automatic triggers is 90 minutes/day.
 If you have multiple schedules running hourly, their total run time can quickly add up to exceed that.
 In that case you will notice that the schedules will skip some of the hours, most commonly in the morning.
 We recommend that you use your G Suite account if you are constantly running into this limit.
-GSuite accounts have a total script run time of 6 hours per user.
+G Suite accounts have a total trigger run time of 6 hours per user per day.

 - You can only set up automatic refresh on up to 20 documents for one Google user.